ritusantra/SQL-Projects/Data Mart/README.md

 * The highest average transaction size is from **Shopify** platform.

 ## Before & After Analysis
+**Before & After Analysis** method is usually used when we inspect an important event and want to inspect the impact before and after a certain point in time.
+Here ```2020-06-15``` is considered as the baseline week where the Data Mart sustainable packaging changes came into effect.

 * The variance in the total sales for the 4 weeks before and after ```2020-06-15``` is -26884188.
 That means there has been **26884188** reduction in sales after the introduction of sustainable packaging methods.
 This results in **1.15%** reduction rate.

 * The variance in total sales for the 12 weeks before and after ```2020-06-15``` is -152325394.
 This means there has been a reduction of **152325394** in sales since the introduction of sustainable packaging methods.
 This significant reduction in sales results in a reduction rate of **2.14%**.